argonavisbr/Learn-D3js-2025/Part1/Chapter01/Imports/README.md

 __`8-import-esm-external-script-full.html`__

 You can keep all the code in external scripts.
-This example imports an external scripts that runs the app.
+This example imports an external script that runs the app.

 __`9-import-esm-modules-no-prefix`__